Hot Rodding a CDV-700 Geiger Counter

 First, remove the six screws (CDV-600) that hold the two white plastic battery holders on the back of the circuit board assembly.
 The original screws should be replaced by shorter screws, 3/8" long 6-32 thread machine screws will work, you may need shorter screws.
 The screws on the probe-wire side of the counter are adjacent to a high voltage circuit board trace, place a nylon washer between the screw and the top of the board to prevent grounding or arcing of the high voltage line.

 Note where the original battery wires connect to the board, you can find the 0V, 3V, and 6V contacts on the circuit board this way.
-Mark the voltages on the board with a magic marker.
-Unsolder the old battery wires.
+Mark the voltages on the board with a magic marker then unsolder the old battery wires.

 The new battery assembly and fuse will go in the bottom of the geiger counter box.
 I wrapped my new battery in a thick plastic bag and used heavy packing foam to wedge it into the bottom of the case.
 Be careful to keep any battery wiring from poking through the plastic and touching the metal case.
-A second piece of foam was cut to fit between the counter's meter and PC board, it keeps the battery from moving vertically.
+A second piece of foam was cut to fit between the counter's meter and PC board, it keeps the battery from moving around.

-The battery (-) lead should go to the old 0V wire position on the PC board, the battery (+) lead goes to the original +6V position, it is one of the rotary switch contacts.
+The battery (-) lead should go to the old 0V wire position on the PC board, the battery (+) lead goes to the original +6V position, it is located on one of the rotary switch contacts.

 CDV-700 6B with voltage regulator board